Font Size: Large Small

 By destinations By stopover By train No.

-How do I enter a train station in China?
+How do I enter a station in China?
 How do I check in?
-May I bring my bags on the train?
-What safety precautions should I heed when take a train in China?
-Is it difficult to take a train during the Chinese Spring Festival?
-All the answers can be found from the following tips for taking a train in China.
+May I bring my bags in a carriage?
+What safety precautions should I heed?
+Is it crowded during the Chinese Spring Festival?
+All the answers can be found from the following tips.

 Procedures for Taking a Train in China